Course

 Diagnosis: Acute & Chronic

-Neonatal hypoglycemia is diagnosed from symptoms or when the glucose level falls below a safe range (5).
-Newborns have a normal physiologic transitional response after birth but separating these newborns from those with acute or chronic disorders is very important (3).
-When evaluating a neonate with hypoglycemia, reviewing in-patient glucose assessments, risk factors, physical assessments, and feeding patterns are critical in the overall clinical picture for the ongoing treatment.
+Neonatal hypoglycemia is diagnosed from symptoms or when glucose levels fall below a safe range (5).
+Newborns have a normal physiologic transitional response after birth, but it is very important to separate these newborns from those with acute or chronic disorders (3).
+When evaluating a neonate with hypoglycemia, reviewing in-patient glucose assessments, risk factors, physical assessments, and feeding patterns is critical in the overall clinical picture for the ongoing treatment.

-Persistent hypoglycemia in newborns occurs when plasma glucose concentrations are persistently low beyond the first 48 hours of life or the use of glucose infusion for beyond the 48 hours of life is required (3).
-Establishing the pattern between low levels of glucose and normal trends throughout these first days of life will help determine treatment and effectiveness of interventions.
-Obtaining additional lab work may be necessary to continue to build this clinical picture and lead to your causing indicator.
+Persistent hypoglycemia in newborns occurs when plasma glucose concentrations arepersistently low beyond the first 48 hours or the use of glucose infusion beyond the 48 hours of life is required (3).
+Establishing the pattern between low glucose levels and normal expectedaverage trends throughout these first days of life will help determine treatment and the effectiveness of interventions.
+Additional lab work may be required to continue building this clinical picture, which may lead to the causative indicator.

 • HCO3 (hydrogen carbonate)